How much is the Medicare late enrollment penalty? Learn how Part B and Part D penalties are calculated, how long they last, and how to avoid them.

 Yes — in many cases.

-You can avoid penalties if you:
+You can avoid penalties by:

 👉 Learn more: Can You Avoid the Medicare Late Enrollment Penalty?